jakmajor/jak/README.md

 ### hello world 👋🏻🌎

-i'm a software engineer living in san diego, ca. 🌞
+i'm a software engineer living in nashville, tennessee.

 big fan of: